Healthy Homes Assessment Waterloo

 Draught Stopping Waterloo

-If a draught can be felt from unreasonable gaps or holes that it needs to be closed.
+If a draft can be perceived as a result of gaps or holes, it requirements to be sealed.

 What are unreasonable gaps and holes?

-See the full details to the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections